Ideas for Partnering

 - Business Partner Appreciation Events

 Some chapters create events to recognize those business partners who have generously supported their chapter.
 Appreciation events are always popular.
 Consider throwing a recognition party for the chapter’s top 10-25 contributors.
-Seek hotel or restaurant support to offset some or all of the cost.
+Seek hotel or restaurant support to offset some or all the cost.
 Present recognition certificates to business partners during this event.
-Business Partners are competitive and will try to be one of the chosen for this event.
+Business partners are competitive and will try to be one of the chosen for this event.

 - Business Partner Sponsored Education Programs

 Find one or two major sponsors for a half-day seminar or other special education session, such as a Managing Partners Breakfast, Lunch or Dinner or a Managing Partner Panel.
 Offer the business partners an opportunity to display their products before or after the formal part of the program, and include these sponsors in the lunch or cocktail hour.
 Invite them to have one representative at each table or to introduce the speaker.

 Many chapters offset newsletter desktop publishing, printing and distribution costs by selling advertisements.
 The advertisers receive a copy of the newsletter, which helps them keep current on chapter activities and hot topics.
 Consider inviting specific business partners to contribute relevant and timely articles to the newsletter – they often have a wealth of knowledge to share.